yunik1004/EnsembleObjectDetector/README.md

    'pkl' format.
 4. Run 'python main.py'

-For easy to understand, contents of my project directory is as follows:
+For easy to understand, contents of my project directory are as follows:

 ```text
 .